Flash-ball

 Flash-Ball is a registered trademark for a less-lethal hand-held projectile launcher developed by French hunting firearms manufacturer Verney-Carron.
-Flash-Ball is intended to be used by riot police as an alternative to lethal firearms, bean bag rounds, and plastic bullets.
+Flash-Ball is intended to be used by riot police as an alternative to lethal firearms, bean bag rounds and plastic bullets.

 Characteristics

-The weapon exists in two versions of caliber 44/83.
+The weapon exists in two versions of calibre 44/83.
 The super-pro version features vertically stacked barrels and is made from metal alloys, while the compact version is made from lighter composite materials with the twin barrels side by side.
 Both versions of the weapon can be used to fire a variety of ammunition although a soft 44 mm rubber ball is the most common.